 The Earth Commission is a group of leading scientists convened by Future Earth.
 Their mission is to assess the latest science to define a safe and just corridor for people and planet and underpin the development of science-based targets for systems like land, water, and biodiversity.
 By setting such targets, companies and cities will be able to contribute to re-stabilizing Earth’s natural systems and work towards ensuring a planet where humans can thrive.

 Recent catastrophic wildfires, devastating floods, and other extreme weather events are obvious signs.
 Human activities are accelerating changes in the Earth system at a scale and pace that is pushing the planet out of a safe operating space for humanity.
 Urgent action is needed to slow this detrimental change.

 To combat climate change, the world’s nations have agreed to limit global warming to well below 2 degrees, but science-based targets for other parts of the Earth system are missing.
 To create such targets is the mission of the Earth Commission, together with the broader Global Commons Alliance.

-Future Earth hosts the Earth Commission’s scientific secretariat in collaboration with Potsdam Institute for Climate Impact Research, PIK, and International Institute for Applied Systems Analysis, IIASA.
+The Commission’s scientific secretariat is hosted by Future Earth, in collaboration with Potsdam Institute for Climate Impact Research (PIK), and International Institute for Applied Systems Analysis (IIASA).